 - FAPE: According to Sec.
 602 of the Individuals with Disabilities Education Improvement Act of 2004, the term 'free appropriate public education' means special education and related services that (A) have been provided at public expense, under public supervision and direction, and without charge; (B) meet the standards of the State educational agency; (C) include an appropriate preschool, elementary school, or secondary school education in the State involved; and (D) are provided in conformity with the individualized education program required under section 614(d).

-- Disability Codes: Primary and Other Disability cannot be the same.
+- Disability Codes: The Reporting (Primary) and Other Disability cannot be the same for a student.

 - Code Combinations: Neither ID/LD nor LD/ID can be used as a Primary/Other Disability combination.

-- Code N: Students identified as eligible for protection under Section 504 of the Rehabilitation Act (34 CFR 104) but who are not IDEA-eligible should be assigned a primary disability code of N.
+- Section 504: Students identified as eligible for protection under Section 504 of the Rehabilitation Act (34 CFR 104) who are not IDEA-eligible should be assigned a reporting/primary disability code of N.

-- Homeschooled Special Education Students: There is no legal obligation for a district to provide special education services to a child who is homeschooled if the parent has withdrawn the child from the public school.
-There are, however, homebound students with disabilities who are receiving special education services or in the case of a preschooler, receiving services in the home.
-Homeschooled Special Education Students are not be eligible for special education services through a Services Plan or an IEP and should not be reported to WISEdata.
+- Home-based Students: There is no legal obligation for a district to provide special education services to a child enrolled in home-based education if the parent has withdrawn the child from the public school.
+Home-based (or homeschooled) students are not eligible for special education services through a Services Plan or an IEP and should not be reported to WISEdata.